enoklearn/engineering/README.md

 ## Modules

-These [modules](modules/) represent the core knowledge and skills of our trade.
+These [modules](modules/) represent the core knowledge and skills of a generalist software engineer.

 1. [Craftsmanship](modules/craftsmanship.md)
 2. [Human Experience](modules/human-experience.md)